 Is there anything more representative of the fall season (outside leaves) than the pumpkin?
-Whether it’s sipping on a pumpkin spice late, digging into pumpkin pie, or re-reading instructions on how to properly carve a jack-o-lantern, the pumpkin is (literally, in the latter case) the face of autumn.
-Get your hands on one of your own at one of these bountiful pumpkin patches around Houston!
-[Featured image: @_crissaaa]
+Whether itโs sipping on a pumpkin spice late, digging into pumpkin pie, or re-reading instructions on how to properly carve a jack-o-lantern, the pumpkin is (literally, in the latter case) the face of autumn.

 1. P-6 Farms

 Have a fever for fall flavor?
-On Saturdays and Sundays running from October 1 to November 6, P-6 Farms in Montgomery is putting on their annual Fall Festival – fit with a smorgasboard of fun for the whole family.
-From pumpkin patches to pumpkin houses, wheel barrow rides to hay rides, apple blasters to roller coasters and more – there’s no shortage of fun to be had at P-6 Farms this fall.
-If that weren’t enough, the farm also offers top-notch eats on the grounds, with resident eateries that include barbecue from The Clodhopper, popcorn and donuts from The Corral, burgers from The Barnyard Grill, and more!
-Tickets must be purchased online with general admission (excluding kids aged 2 and under) priced at $19.95 + tax.
+On Saturdays and Sundays running from September 28 to November 3, P-6 Farms in Montgomery is putting on their annual Fall Festival โ fit with a smorgasboard of fun for the whole family.
+From pumpkin patches to pumpkin houses, wheel barrow rides to hay rides, apple blasters to roller coasters and more โ there’s no shortage of fun to be had at P-6 Farms this fall.

 2. Old MacDonald’s Pumpkin Patch